Stop Tossing and Turning with These Helpful Tips

 It’s the middle of the night.
-Pitch black.
-Everyone is asleep.
-Everyone, except you.
-Lying awake, tossing and turning is an extremely frustrating experience.
-Especially, when you’re exhausted and just want to get some rest.
+Pitch black, everyone is asleep.
+Everyone… except you.
+Trying to get comfortable and fall back asleep while watching the hours tick by on the clock is a frustrating experience, especially when you’re exhausted and just want to get some rest.

 Fortunately, there are steps you can take to cut down the frequent tossing and turning for a better night’s sleep.

 Before we dive into how to stop, let’s look at why you may be tossing and turning to begin with.

 Anxiety and Stress

 Studies have shown that both anxiety and stress can have a negative impact on your sleep quality.
 An anxious and racing mind will have you feeling restless.
 A stressed mind can have you tense up.
 Not exactly the relaxed state you want to be in for a deep sleep.

 Many studies have shown found the blue light emitted from our phones, TVs, and other devices are problematic for sleep.
 This blue light can delay the melatonin in your body, the hormone that regulates our sleep.
 In addition, the noise and bright lights can keep your brain stimulated and awake.

 Poor Sleep Routine

 Sleeping in too late or taking a long afternoon nap can backfire at bedtime, leaving you wide awake when you should be tired.
 Similarly, if you’re too tired, you may be surprised to learn it might be hard to fall asleep.

 Here are some things you can do to help get a good night’s rest: